conectado/conectado-blog/content/sharing-io-resources.md

 ## Tests

-First, let's write some test to get a feeling of how the protocol should behave.
-We're just writing something simple to set expectations and exemplify how this should work, not a way to catch edge cases.
+First, let's write a test to get a feeling of how the protocol should behave.
+Note that this isn't done to catch edge cases, only to encode a few key expectations.

-For our first implementation the interface for the protocol will be:
+The interface for the server will be this.

 ```rs
 struct Server;